aitorph7/aitorph7/README.md

 **I am Aitor,** passionate about physical activity and well-being.

-My passion for challenges has extended to the world of programming, which is why I am immersed in a training process 🌱 in **web development with a special focus on Java**.
+My passion for challenges has extended to the world of programming, which is why during the second half of 2023 and the first half of 2024 I studied **web development with a special focus on Java**☕️.

+Right now I'm immersed in a training process in **Artificial Intelligence**🤖.

 <!--